MMMZZZZ/Syntherrupter/README.md

 English: https://highvoltageforum.net/index.php?topic=1020.0

 German: http://forum.mosfetkiller.de/viewtopic.php?f=9&t=64458

+However, since this gets more and more confusing, I started working on a proper documentation.
+Which you can find in the "Documentation" folder in this repository.

 ### Credits
 [Netzpfuscher and his awesome UD3](https://highvoltageforum.net/index.php?topic=188.0).
 Thank you for the help with polyphony and the awesome lightsaber idea.